 Foreword

 The object of psychology is a curious thing.
-We might even say it is an impossible thing.
+We might even say that it is an impossible thing.
 In conventional sciences, subject and object are neatly separated, allowing the subject (the scientist) to assume an (always impossible) objective and convenient distance from the thing that he or she studies.
 In psychology no such distance is even remotely plausible.
 The impossibility of conventional science is redoubled in an a priori absurdity.
 The subject of psychology is of the same nature as its object and, as an epistemological consequence, there is no possible starting point for psychology.
 But of course, psychology exists.
 It carries on anyway, groundless though it may be.
-This will to persist, however, does nothing to effectively cover the absurdity which stands at the core of the idea of psychology.
+This will to persist, however, does nothing to effectively cover the absurdity that stands at the core of the idea of psychology.
 Similarly, though, the logical fact of the absurd core of the idea of psychology does nothing to diminish the real effects that this idea continues to have.
-Arguably the principal such effect is the shaping of how we come to conceive of what it means to be a person.
+Arguably, the principle is that such effect is the shaping of how we come to conceive of what it means to be a person.

-Our contemporary notion of what it means to be a person – what a self is, what an individual is and who or what counts as a social actor – has become so naturalised that is quite literally unthinkable to seriously entertain an alternative.
-For us, in the early 21st Century, a person is an essentially discrete entity; primarily rational but increasingly understood as genetically conditioned while, perhaps paradoxically, remaining unique.
+Our contemporary notion of what it means to be a person – what a self is, what an individual is and who or what counts as a social actor – has become so naturalized that it is quite literally unthinkable to seriously entertain an alternative.
+For us, in the early 21st century, a person is an essentially discrete entity; primarily rational but increasingly understood as genetically conditioned while, perhaps paradoxically, remaining unique.
 We are something between a soul (psyche) and a scientifically observable body.
 There is an old conundrum here which does not appear to have been terribly successfully resolved.
-Within this conception, which psychology works to promulgate, however confused it might appear, there is a core idea of the indivisible individual as self governing.
+Within this conception, which psychology works to promulgate, however confused it might appear, there is a core idea of the indivisible individual as self-governing.
 But again, paradoxically, we are only capable of self-governance so long as we have the support of psychology to help us understand.
 Psychology not only teaches us the blueprint of what we are – albeit borrowing rather wholesale from Rene Descartes – it also, a fortiori, adopts the role of teaching us what we ought to be and, crucially, how to achieve this.

-Here the work of psychology - always, as its scientific aspirations dictate, necessarily presenting itself as neutral – can be seen in fact to be moral and political and, thus, necessarily partial.
+Here the work of psychology – always, as its scientific aspirations dictate, necessarily presenting itself as neutral – can be seen in fact to be moral and political and, thus, necessarily partial.
 On a rather blunt level, discrete entities are much easier to govern compared to collectives or social masses.
-Moreover, discrete entities who are perpetually concerned with their own ‘well-being’ are less likely to be actively involved in social issues.
+Moreover, discrete entities who are perpetually concerned with their own “well-being” are less likely to be actively involved in social issues.
 And, of course, the discrete self-concerned entity who is never quite yet right is the very model of the late capitalist consumer.
 Psychology not only provides us with a conception of what we are but also offers us an image of what we could be and a toolbox for achieving this image.
-The problem here is that the conception itself is fatally flawed, the image to which we are encouraged to aspire is impossible and the toolbox is only ever good for perpetuating the game.
+The problem here is that the conception itself is fatally flawed, the image to which we are encouraged to aspire is impossible, and the toolbox is only ever good for perpetuating the game.